-Course Outcome: The course has been designed to give learners knowledge of the structure and functioning of crisis management and incident response system.
+Course Outcome: The course has been designed to expose learners to the structure and functioning of crisis management and incident response system.
 The students will also be familiarized with the role of international and national emergency management teams to handle crisis and incident response system in India.